Safa-Ali-Ahmed/Retail-Sales-Analysis/README.md

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

+## Feedback
+If you have any suggestions or feedback, feel free to open an issue or connect with me [LinkedIn](https://www.linkedin.com/in/safaali-da/).

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.